This webpage lists some places to go in the Denver area for genealogy research. If you are looking for online genealogy records see:|

 With the exception of the Family History Library in Salt Lake City and the Sutro Library in San Francisco, the Denver Public Library probably has the finest genealogical collection West of the Mississippi.
 Here you can find an extensive collection of census book indexes (prior to 1880), many microfilm census records (strong prior to 1880), a large selection of US county resources, maps, periodicals and much more.
 The library also has a large selection of passenger list material including...

 The DPL is subscribed to some online databases (such as Ancestry's Library Edition) and these can be accessed from the Internet computers at DPL branches.

 Family History Centers (FHCs) have computer access to the the Latter Day Saints (Mormon) FamilySearch computer system.
-You may order microfilm and microfiche of records for viewing at FHCs from the main library in Salt Lake City for a fee.
 Many FHCs also have small collections of books, microfiche and microfilm on hand which you may use for free.
 There is a charge for photocopies.
 You do not have to be a Mormon to use a Family History Center.

 Denver Area Family History Centers Bemis Public Library in Littleton - Genealogy

 information about their genealogy collection on a separate webpage

 The Denver NARA branch has extensive microfilm holdings of value for genealogy research, among them: